-3. If a death takes place out of state:
+3. If a death takes place away from home:

-- If your deceased loved one is out of state and you are notified of the death, you may need to travel to where your loved one is.
+- If your deceased loved one is away from home and you are notified of the death, you may need to travel to where your loved one is.
 Speak to the local authorities or medical professionals to determine what actions are needed.

 4. If a death occurs out of country:

 - Contact the U.S. Embassy or call 1-888-407-4747 for the Office of Overseas Citizen Services in the State Department’s Bureau of Consular Affairs.